-lssuer State of Israel.
-Title of Security State of Israel Floating Rate LIBOR Bonds (Twelfth Series).
-Aggregate Principal Amount \$200,000,000.
+loouor State of lorgel Issuer State of Israel.
+Title of Security State of Israel Floating Rate LIBOR Bonds (Thirteenth Series).
+Aggregate Principal Amount \$400,000,000.
 Maturity Dates Your bond will mature on the first calendar day of the month during which the first, second, third, fifth or tenth anniversary, as the case may be, of the Issue Date of your bond occurs.
 Issue Dates 1st and 15th of the month.
 To purchase a bond of a specific Issue Date, your subscription must be accepted before such Issue Date (or before such other day as may be announced).
 Denominations You may buy each 2-Year Floating Rate LIBOR Financing Bond and 3-Year Floating Rate LIBOR Financing Bond in a minimum denomination of \$100,000 (and integral multiples of \$25,000 in excess of \$100,000).
 You may buy each 1-Year Floating Rate LIBOR Bond, 2-Year Floating Rate LIBOR Bond, 3-Year Floating Rate LIBOR Bond, 5-Year Floating Rate LIBOR Bond and 10-Year Floating Rate LIBOR Bond in a minimum denomination of \$5,000 (and integral multiples of \$500 in excess of \$5,000).
 Limitations The 2-Year Floating Rate LIBOR Financing Bond and 3-Year Floating Rate LIBOR Financing Bond may only be purchased if financed by an Authorized Institutional Lender.
 Interest The bonds will accrue interest from (and including) the Issue Date until (but not including) the maturity date at a variable rate equal to the applicable six (6) month LIBOR plus or minus a fixed number of basis points as applicable on the Issue Date.
 The bonds will not earn or accrue interest after maturity.
 Payments Interest will be paid every June 1, December 1 and upon maturity, except that for bonds issued on May 15 and November 15 of each year, the first interest payment will be made on the second interest payment date following their Issue Date.
 When the bonds become payable, you will receive the face amount of the bonds in U.S. currency.
-0.5. currency.
 Limitations on Transfer You may not assign or transfer the bonds, except in certain special instances.
-Limitations on Transfer Risk Factors You may not assign or transfer the bonds, except in certain special instances.
-There are certain risks relating to the bonds, which investors should ensure they Risk Factors You may not assign or transfer the bonds, except in certain special instances.
-There are certain risks relating to the bonds, which investors should ensure they fully understand.
+Risk Factors There are certain risks relating to the bonds, which investors should ensure they fully understand.
 See "Risk Factors."
-The bonds are issued in book-entry form.
-Certificates will be issued only to government agencies, pension funds, financial institutions and employee benefit Risk Factors Book Entry Bonds You may not assign or transfer the bonds, except in certain special instances.
-There are certain risks relating to the bonds, which investors should ensure they fully understand.
-See "Risk Factors."
-The bonds are issued in book-entry form.
+Book Entry Bonds The bonds are issued in book-entry form.
 Certificates will be issued only to government agencies, pension funds, financial institutions and employee benefit plans that so request at the time of purchase.
-The bonds will be issued pursuant to the Fiscal Agency Agreement, dated as of February 3, 2010, as may be amended, restated or modified from time to time, by and among the State of Israel, Computershare Inc. and Computershare Trust Company, N.A. (collectively, "Computershare"), as fiscal agent, paying agent,
+Fiscal Agent The bonds will be issued pursuant to the Amended and Restated Master Fiscal Agency Agreement, dated as of December 24, 2013, as may be amended, further amended and restated or otherwise modified from time to time, by and among the State of Israel, Computershare Inc. and Computershare Trust Company, N.A. (collectively, "Computershare"), as fiscal agent, paying agent, transfer agent and registrar.
+Taxation For a discussion of United States tax consequences associated with the bonds, see "United States Taxation."
+Investors should consult their own tax advisors in determining the non-United States, United States federal, state, local and any other tax consequences to them of the purchase, ownership and disposition of the bonds.
+Governing Law The bonds will be governed by the laws of the State of New York, except with respect to the authorization and execution of the bonds, which will be governed by the laws of the State of Israel.